Seafood Pasta Salad

 - It’s a versatile side dish for just about any main course, but it can also be eaten as a cold entree all summer long!

-- Despite its gourmet appeal, it’s surprisingly simple to prepare, with just a few simple steps.
+- Despite its gourmet appeal, it’s surprisingly simple to prepare, with just a few easy steps.

-- pasta – I used medium shells, since they kind of remind me of the ocean.
-You can also use elbows to make seafood macaroni salad; bowties and fusilli are also popular choices for this seafood pasta salad recipe.
+- pasta – we used medium shells, since they kind of remind us of the ocean.
+But you can use just about any small shape.
+More on this below!

 - mayonnaise – not “salad dressing,” please.
-Real mayo, Hellman’s preferred for this pasta salad with seafood!
+Real mayo, Hellman’s or Duke’s preferred!
+We tested this with sour cream as well, but liked the all-mayo version.

 - sugar – just a teaspoon, which helps bring out the natural sweetness of the crab.